-Our trip has been newly designed by guide Michael Mills, who is based in Angola, following his survey work and the very successful 2014 tour.
-Our new 17-day trip spends 15 nights in comfortable hotels, with only 2 nights of camping!
+Our trip has been newly designed by guide Michael Mills, who was based in Angola following his survey work.
+Our new 17-day trip is designed to avoid camping and spend every night at hotels (see the 2016 trip report).

 Featured Leader: Michael Mills